 Johnson, H. L., Münchow, A., Falkner, K. K., and Melling, H.: Ocean circulation and properties in Petermann Fjord, Greenland, Journal of Geophysical Research: Oceans, 116, 2011.

-K., L.-M., Jakobsson, M., Mix, A., Freire, F., Hogan, K., Mayer, L., and Smultea, M. A.: Seal occurrence and habitat use during summer in Petermann Fjord, northwestern Greenland, Arctic, 71, 334-349, 2018.

 Kamb, B.: Basal Zone of the West Antarctic Ice Streams and its Role in Lubrication of Their Rapid Motion.
 In: The West Antarctic Ice Sheet: Behavior and Environment, Antarctic Research Series, Antarctic Research Series, 2001.

 King, E. C., Woodward, J., and Smith, A. M.: Seismic and radar observations of subglacial bed forms beneath the onset zone of Rutford Ice Stream, Antarctica, Journal of Glaciology, 53, 665-672, 2007.